glen77777/catchan-wik/Search.md

 ###Basic Search in catalog
 1. Type keywords and set other criteria.
-2. If you want to search from posts, click '>' to scan the board, or '>>' to scan entire site.
+2. If you want to search the keyword from posts, check "Posts", and click ">" or ">>" to scan the board or entire site respectively.
-3. If you want to make next search, type keywords and click scan.
+3. When you want to make next search, type keywords and click scan.
 4. Basic search can generate popup also, refer "Stored Search".
 Pic. basic_search ![Pic. basic_search](https://github.com/DogMan8/CatChan/blob/master/docs/search_basic_0.png)<br>